Family of murder victim, who was a mother of three, still seeking justice two years later

 Law enforcement says Selwondra Pugh, also known as Shay, was murdered in May 2019 on Magnolia Road by her boyfriend at the time, Jason Cooley, after a domestic dispute.

-Family members tell News 5 the pair had been dating for three years.
+Family members tell WKRG News 5 the pair had been dating for three years.

 Pugh, a 42-year-old mother of three, is missed by her loved ones who are still adjusting to life following her death.